How To Find A Therapist To Help Your Teenager With Their Social Skills Or Social Anxiety

 The good news is there are plenty of options out there.
 In fact, there are generally more supports for kids and teens with social problems than for adults.

-(Note: While I do social skills coaching myself, at the moment I only work with adults who are 18 and over.)
+(Note: While I do one-on-one counseling myself, at the moment I only work with adults who are 18 and over.)

 Some considerations while searching for professional support